deanlie/ReopenAndRisk/README.md

 Branch Per100_Cases_And_Mortality:
   Accomplished:
   * Change Cases and Deaths tabs to New Cases and New Deaths resp;
+  * Display on New Cases tab shows correct "per 100K" data except for one test, see To Do below
-  * Add Total Cases and Total Deaths tabs with content duplicating New<resp> tabs
+  * Added Total Cases tab with correct display and test for it
   * There are now tests newCasesTest, newDeathsTest, totalCasesTest, totalDeathsTest
   * Changed text on those four tabs

   To Do:
+  * newCasesTest is broken for test6 "Problem with `filter() input `..1`" object `Province_State' not found"
+  * Correct display for New Deaths and Total Deaths tabs
   * show numbers per 100K population in last day in the graphs on those four tabs.
     That's what the graph labels say, but it's a lie.
 I need to get the right data and process it properly.